 To locate a particular item in the list window, click a list format from the drop-down list.

-The commands can be sorted by the Current menu structure, All commans by theme, or All commands in alphabetical order.
+The commands can be sorted by the Current menu structure, All commans by theme, All commands in alphabetical order or All new commands in alphabetical order.

 Click on any command or function to view its brief description in the field at the bottom of the list.